History of sport in Australia: 1800s

 The first Australian cricket team to go on tour internationally did so in 1868.
-The Australian side was an all Aboriginal one and toured England where they played 47 games, where they won 14 games, drew 19 and lost 14.
+The Australian side was an all-Aboriginal one and toured England where they played 47 games; they won 14 games, drew 19 and lost 14.

-Australia's adoption of sport as a national was pastime was so comprehensive that the Anthony Trollope remarked in his book, Australia, published in 1870, "The English passion for the amusements which are technically called 'sports', is not a national necessity with the Americans, whereas with the Australians it is almost as much so as home."
+Australia's adoption of sport as a national pastime was so comprehensive that Anthony Trollope remarked in his book, Australia, published in 1870, "The English passion for the amusements which are technically called 'sports', is not a national necessity with the Americans, whereas with the Australians it is almost as much so as at home."

 Soccer was being played in Australia by the 1870s, with the first team formally being organised in Sydney in 1880 that was named the Wanderers.
 Sport was receiving coverage in Australian newspapers by 1876 when a sculling race in England was reported on in the Sydney Morning Herald.

 In 1877 Australia played in the first Test Cricket match against England.
 In 1882, The Ashes were started following the victory of the Australia national cricket team over England.
-Field hockey teams for men and women were established by 1890.
 The Sheffield Shield cricket competition was first held in 1891 with New South Wales, Victoria and South Australia participating in the inaugural competition.
 The remaining states would not participate until much later, with Queensland first participating in 1926/1927, Western Australia in 1947/1948 and Tasmania in 1982/1983.

+Field hockey teams for men and women were established by 1890.

-In 1879 Interstate matches in Australian rules football began with a match between representative teams from then colonies Victoria and South Australia.
-Interstate matches were very important in Australian culture, with the lack of a national competition for most of the 20th century interstate matches were give great importances as it gave the opportunity to show which state produced the best player's, and as most players played in their states state league it gave the opportunity to show which league was the best.
-Every 5-year's a national carnival was played with the winners playing off in a final.
+In 1879, interstate matches in Australian rules football began with a match between representative teams from then-colonies Victoria and South Australia.
+Interstate matches were very important in Australian culture.
+With the lack of a national competition for most of the 20th century, interstate matches were given great importance as they showed which state produced the best players.
+Most players played in their state's league, competing to prove which league was the best.
+Every five years a national carnival was played, with the winners playing off in a final.
 Interstate matches ran from 1879 to 1999.

-In 1897 the Victorian Football League, which later became the AFL the Australian Football League, was founded after breaking away from the Victorian Football Association.
+In 1897 the Victorian Football League, which later became the Australian Football League (AFL), was founded after breaking away from the Victorian Football Association.

 1900s

-Basketball was first played in Adelaide, South Australia in 1900.
+Basketball was first played in Adelaide, South Australia in 1897.

 The first badminton competition in Australia was played in 1900.

 In 1905, the first tennis Australasian Championships was held in Melbourne at Albert Cricket Ground.